lemonstener/frog-feast/readme.md

 ### Issues

- - On mobile, if you tap the screen too fast the app cannot keep up and the frog will start glitching.
  - On very rare occassions eating a bee will only decrease your score but not hurt you.
 Consider this my generosity to you.

 ### About me